blueminder/flycast-dojo/README.md

 - [Roadmap](#roadmap)

 # Getting Started
 To get started with Flycast Dojo, make sure that you have the appropriate ROMs and BIOS files available in your ROM and data folders.
-At the time of writing, the preferred MAME romset for NAOMI & Atomiswave games is the **MAME 0.218** romset.
+At the time of writing, the preferred MAME romset for NAOMI & Atomiswave games is the **MAME 0.226** romset.

-If you are running Fightcade, you can find the ROMs folder at `Fightcade\emulator\flycast\ROMS` while non-Fightcade users are free to create a `games` directory inside of the folder they installed Flycast, or point to any other directory on their computer as a **"Content Location"** in the settings.
+If you are running Fightcade, you can find the ROMs folder at `Fightcade\emulator\flycast\ROMS` while non-Fightcade users can use the `ROMS` folder in the Flycast folder.

 For the sake of performance, it is advised that you keep your games and the emulator on the same drive.

 For the BIOS, be sure to add `awbios.zip` for Atomiswave games or `naomi.zip` for NAOMI games into your `data` directory in the folder you have Flycast installed.
 In your settings, the folder Flycast is installed in is your **"Home Directory"**.

-*In the case of The King of Fighters XI (**kofxi.zip**), the **MAME 0.226** version is known to work, and is the preferred ROM.*

-If you plan on using the built-in LAN Lobby, make sure that your **"Content Location"** is set to wherever you are holding your ROMs.

 For more information on verifying your BIOS files, you can head to the [Flycast wiki page](https://github.com/TheArcadeStriker/flycast-wiki/wiki/Verifying-your-BIOS-and-Arcade-ROMs) on the topic.